 Like many Black Hills communities, Keystone was established as a mining community during the Black Hills Gold Rush.
-Gold, mica, tin, feldspar, and other rare minerals were sporadically profitable, but the town’s history was forever changed in 1927 when sculptor Gutzon Borglum chose nearly Mount Rushmore as the site for his new monument to four American presidents.
+Gold, mica, tin, feldspar, and other rare minerals were sporadically profitable, but the town’s future was forever changed in 1927 when sculptor Gutzon Borglum chose nearby Mount Rushmore as the site for his new monument to four American presidents.
 Today, Keystone is a top tourist destination, attracting visitors from around the world.

 The main draw for most Keystone visitors is Mount Rushmore National Memorial, just three miles and a ten-minute car ride away.
 The idea for a monument was the brainchild of South Dakota State Historian Doane Robinson, who wanted to pay homage to Old West heroes and hired sculptor Gutzon Borglum to carve the granite spires of the Needles.
 Deeming the rock too fragile, Borglum chose Mount Rushmore instead, and suggested honoring American presidents instead.
 The project began in 1927 and was completed in 1941; Borglum’s intention was to sculp the figures down to their waists, but death and the escalation of World War II brought the project to a close.
 Nevertheless, the faces of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln proved an irresistible draw, and the memorial became a world-class tourist attraction.
 Visitors to the “Shrine of Democracy” can walk the Presidential Trail for unique views of the monument; check out the Sculptor’s Studio; stop by the Lincoln Borglum Visitor Center; pose for a memorable selfie on the Grand View Terrace; find their state while strolling down the Avenue of Flags; pick up a souvenir from the Gift Shop; and enjoy Thomas Jefferson’s original recipe vanilla ice cream at Carver’s Café.
 Special events include the evening lighting ceremony, ranger talks, and more.
 Mount Rushmore is open year-round, though buildings are closed on Christmas day.